Philip Neri's Cheerful Spirit « Catholic Insight

 The best way to fight acedia and sadness, the Fathers taught, was to give God that initial ‘yes’, an act of the will that at first may seem difficult, but, once given, we find that His yoke really is easy, and burden light.
 As Saint Thomas put it, even great and difficult works, if done with love, seem so little, and we will always want to do more, with that joy and zeal that should be the hallmarks of sanctity, to which we are all called.

+For Philip, the main way to joy is humility, and he would say that sanctity resided in the space of three fingers, the width of our forehead, the mortificatione rationale – the mortification of our reason, and always doing our own will.
+Amare nesciri he would tell his companions, ‘love to be unknown!’.

-Philip lived that message until his 79th year, when he died peacefully after leading untold numbers of souls to God.
+Philip lived that message until his 79th year, when he died peacefully, all too well known, for truly burning lamps cannot be hid, after leading untold numbers of souls to God.
 He was one of the most remarkable of confessors, able to read hearts, and leading his penitents to see the true evil of sin, and the true goodness of virtue.
-He had all his writing and letters burned, but his spirit, his sayings, maxims, counsels, but most of his example, will live on through the ages, until the end of time.
+He had all his writings and letters burned, but his spirit, his sayings, maxims, counsels, and most of all his example, will live on through the ages, until the end of time.

 So rejoice and be glad, for our salvation is always near at hand.